-The General Plan was adopted by By-law No. 703 on September 28, 2010.
+The General Plan was adopted by By-law No. 703 and received third reading on October 26, 2010.
 As required by the Planning Act, a General Plan should be reviewed at least every five years to ensure that it reflects current needs.
 The previous General Plan was adopted by By-law No. 571 on June 10th, 2003.